New Jersey AG Says Cops Can Legally Smoke Weed

 Brian Vicente, founding partner of cannabis law firm Vicente Sederberg, said that Platkin’s memo is consistent with the legal standard of equal protection for all.

-“Law enforcement officials should enjoy the same rights and legal protections as other New Jersey adults,” Sederberg wrote in an email to High Times.
+“Law enforcement officials should enjoy the same rights and legal protections as other New Jersey adults,” Vicente wrote in an email to High Times.
 “Those who choose to consume cannabis responsibly while off duty should be treated the same as those who choose to consume alcohol while off duty.”

 New Jersey’s cannabis legalization law includes provisions that allow employers to maintain a drug-free workplace for their employees.
 The legislation also establishes procedures for employers to follow if an employee is suspected of using cannabis while at work or being under the influence at the workplace.
 Platkin reminded law enforcement officials that police have the same rights as others under the statute.